Lover (Taylor Swift song): Awards and nominations

-At the 62nd Annual Grammy Awards in 2020, "Lover" was nominated for Song of the Year, becoming Swift's fourth nomination in the category after "You Belong with Me" (2010), "Shake It Off" (2015), and "Blank Space" (2016), and her first solo-written nomination.
-It lost to "Bad Guy", written by Billie Eilish and Finneas O'Connell; according to the Los Angeles Times, the Grammy loss prompted speculation on whether it was affected by Swift's ongoing dispute with talent manager Scooter Braun and her former label Big Machine, over the acquisition of the master recordings to her past albums.
+At the 62nd Annual Grammy Awards in 2020, "Lover" was nominated for Song of the Year; it was Swift's first solo-written nomination and fourth overall after "You Belong with Me" in 2010, "Shake It Off" in 2015, and "Blank Space" in 2016.
+It lost to "Bad Guy", written by Billie Eilish and Finneas O'Connell; according to the Los Angeles Times, the Grammy loss prompted speculation on whether it was affected by Swift's dispute with the music executive Scooter Braun and her former label Big Machine, over the acquisition of the master recordings to her past albums.
 At the 2020 Nashville Songwriter Awards, organized by the Nashville Songwriters Association International, "Lover" was listed among "10 Songs I Wish I'd Written".

 The single was one of the "10 International Gold Songs" awarded at Hong Kong's RTHK International Pop Poll Awards, and the Shawn Mendes remix was nominated for Best Remix at the iHeartRadio Music Awards.
 In 2021, Broadcast Music, Inc. during the BMI Pop Awards honored "Lover" as one of the 50 most-performed songs throughout the year, based on airplay and streaming performance.
 The music video won Best Production Design in a Video at the MVPA Awards, and received nominations for Favorite International Video at the Philippines' Myx Music Awards and Best Music Video and Best Cinematography at Poland's Camerimage film festival.
 At the 2020 MTV Video Music Awards, "Lover" was nominated for Best Pop Video and Best Art Direction.
 Kurt Gefke, the video's production designer, received a nomination in the "Short Format" category at the ADG Excellence in Production Design Awards.